sarietta/theoputer-blog/content/posts/ground-noise.md

 We talked about how having a low \(L\) is important to mitigating ground bounce and mitigating radiative EM signals from ground loops.
-But the astute read may wonder why not just try to reduce the
+But the astute reader may wonder why not just try to reduce the
 \(\frac{di}{dt}\) term also?
 Well yes.
 That's a good idea.
 However, there's a cost with this side of the equation.
 Fundamentally we do have and want fast switching signals.